aces/Loris/README.CentOS7.md

 For further details on the install process, please see the LORIS GitHub Wiki CentOS Install page.

-# System Requirements
+# System Requirements - Install dependencies

 Default dependencies installed by CentOS 7.x may not meet the version requirements for LORIS deployment or development:
-* MySQL 5.7 is supported for LORIS 21.*
+* MariaDB 10.3 is supported for LORIS 21.*
 * PHP 7.2 is supported for LORIS 21.*

 In addition to the above, the following packages should be installed with `yum` and may also differ from the packages referenced in the main (Ubuntu) [LORIS Readme](./README.md).
 Detailed command examples are provided below.